iBl4St3R/Apex/README.md

 Apex gives you two ways to look at your notes:

-- **Board view** — an infinite 2D canvas where each note is a draggable card.
+- **Board view** — 2D canvas where each note is a draggable card.
 Pan, zoom, draw relations between cards, drop images, add title labels.
 - **Structure view** — a classic file tree showing your folders and `.md` files, with multi-select and a side-by-side reader/editor.

 Switch between views instantly.
 Both are always in sync.